-Cards Similar to the Amex Business Platinum Credit Card
+Cards similar to the Amex Business Platinum

-To earn the full welcome bonus on the Amex Business Platinum card, you’ll have to meet a steep tiered-minimum-spending requirement (totaling $20,000 in three months).
+To earn the full welcome bonus on the Amex Business Platinum card, you’ll have to meet a steep tiered minimum-spending requirement (totaling $20,000 in three months).
 This is one of the larger requirements I’ve seen on a card.

-Keep in mind, you might still consider applying even if you can’t meet the the total minimum-spending requirement because you can still earn 50,000 valuable Amex Membership Rewards points after you spend $10,000 on purchases in the first three months of account opening.
+You might still consider applying even if you can’t meet the the total minimum-spending requirement because you can still earn 50,000 valuable Amex Membership Rewards points after you spend $10,000 on purchases in the first three months of account opening.